wrgoldstein/wrgoldstein.github.io/old_posts/notes.md

 ---
 layout: post
-title:  "Being more organized with notes"
+title: 'Being more organized with notes'
 date: 2015-12-27
 ---

 I've been taking notes for a little while now using Sublime and a tiny Thor command line tool.
 The code for it is:

 ```ruby
 #!/usr/bin/ruby